ichijikuibo/LocationTriggering/README.md

 }
 ```
 ## Limitations
--Triggers can not cross poles
+- Triggers can not cross poles
--Triggers can not be larger than 180 longitude
+- Triggers can not be larger than 180 longitude

 ## Plans
 1. Add radial and polyline based locations